-42.1 The company may pay directors' fees.
-The fees are set by the Company Member in consultation with the board chairperson.
+42.1 The company may not pay directors' fees.

 42.2 The company may:

 - (a) pay a director for work they do for the company, other than as a director, if the amount is no more than a reasonable fee for the work done, or - (b) reimburse a director for expenses properly incurred by the director in connection with the affairs of the company. - 42.3 Any payment made under clause 42.1 or 42.2 must be approved by the directors.